 Obon is not National holidays.
 It is Japanese traditional summer break.
 Usually Obon period is August 13 to 16.
-2016 calendar is the following:
+2017 calendar is the following

 New Years holidays

-In Japan, Christmas is not holiday season yet.
-Public school will have winter break from December 25.
+In Japan, Christmas is not holiday season.
+Most of public schools have winter break from December 25 to January 7.
 And December 23 is holiday.
 Christmas period is a bit busier than usual.
 But it is not a big issue.
 The busiest period in Japan is New Years Holidays.
-It usually starts on December 29 and finish on January 3.
-2016-17 calendar is the following.
+It usually starts on December 30 and finish on January 3.
+2017-18 calendar is the following.

-For outgoing, I expect train will be busy from December 29 to morning on December 30.
+The beginning of New Years Holiday will be Saturday on December 30.
+Many of Japanese travlers will start to get off the cities in the afternoon on December 29.
+For outgoing, I expect train will be busy from afternoon on December 29 to the end of December 30.
 January 3 will be very busy for incoming.
 Most of local travelers want to settle before New Years Eve.
-Usually December 31 is slow.
+Usually December 31 is not such a busy day.

 January 1 is very slow too.
 However most of Japanese visit shrine or temple to pray on New Years Day.
 Local trains run all through the night from December 31 to January 1.
 Some of local lines are very busy in this period.